jaak-peterson/autoware_mini_practice/practice_5/README.md

 2. Prepare [header](https://docs.ros.org/en/noetic/api/std_msgs/html/msg/Header.html) - will be identical for each object and for the general message - detected object array
    - `stamp` should be taken from the incoming message header
    - `frame_id` should be the `output_frame` parameter
-3. Verify that there are objects (clusters) present, if no objects then empty detected object array should be published
+3. Verify that there are objects (clusters) present, if there are no objects, then empty detected object array should be published
 4. Loop over objects (clusters)
-   - check if it has enough points otherwise, skip this object
+   - check if it has enough points; otherwise, skip this object
    - calculate the centroid for each object (mean of points coordinates) - the result should be written to `DetectedObject.pose.position.x`, `DetectedObject.pose.position.y` and `DetectedObject.pose.position.z`
    - calculate convex_hull for each object (see code below) - the result should be written to `DetectedObject.convex_hull.polygon.points`:
       - use only x and y coordinates, and create a shapely MultiPoint that has a function convex_hull (returns shapely polygon)